8eecf0d2/netlify-local/README.md

   -h, --help           output usage information
 ```

+### API

+Specific classes and methods are exposed for running `netlify-local` programmatically, see [Issue #6](https://github.com/8eecf0d2/netlify-local/issues/6) for more information / documentation.

 ### Typings

-You can access typescript types for Netlify Function handlers.
+Relevant Typescript typings are exposed for the API and also Netlify Function handlers.
 ```ts
 import { Netlify } from "netlify-local";